RusakovLab/MonteCarloSynapse/README.md

 - **`InputParametersSR.m`**: Sets simulation parameters (particle number, domain size, surface properties).
 - **`statisticSR.txt`**: Contains statistical settings like adhesion probability and number of trials.

+## Generating Input for AMPA/NMDA Dynamics

+The `DiffusionGlutamateBalls.m` script outputs text files that describe the spatial distribution of glutamate molecules over time.
+These files serve as input for AMPA and NMDA receptor dynamics simulations.

+### Output Files:
+- **`DistanceFree*.txt`**: Records the number of free glutamate molecules in space over time.
+- **`DistanceBound*.txt`**: Records the number of glutamate molecules adhered to astrocytic surfaces.

+Each file is timestamped automatically (e.g., `DistanceFree 24-Jun-2023 13-07-44.txt`) to prevent overwriting.

+### How to Use These Files:
+1. **Run** `DiffusionGlutamateBalls.m` to generate `DistanceFree*` and `DistanceBound*` data files.
+2. **Copy** the appropriate AMPA or NMDA `*_SpaceSR.m` file (e.g., `AMPA2_SpaceSR.m`) into the same directory as the generated `Distance*` files.
+3. **Modify file selection pattern** (if needed) in the space script.
+For example, by default: filePattern = fullfile(myFolder, 'DistanceFree*.txt');
+   To analyze adhered molecules, change it to: filePattern = fullfile(myFolder, 'DistanceBound*.txt');

+Run the *_SpaceSR.m script to compute AMPA or NMDA receptor dynamics using the spatial glutamate profile as input.
+Make sure the Distance* files are not renamed arbitrarily—pattern matching in the script depends on the filename prefix (DistanceFree or DistanceBound).
 ### NMDA Receptor Dynamics
 - **`NMDA.m`**, **`NMDA_SpaceSR.m`**: Implement kinetic models of NMDA receptor activation, including desensitization and glutamate-triggered transitions.